top of page

 • Microchip (tattoo)

-• Outside of EU: Either an EU-style pet passport or a health certificate
+• From outside the EU, either an EU pet passport or a health certificate

 • Must be valid

-• Must meet the same requirements as when traveling in the EU, read more here
+• Same requirements as for traveling within the EU, read more here

 • 1-5 days before returning to Finland